speechbrain/speechbrain/README.md

 - Delay-and-sum, MVDR, and GeV beamforming.
 - Speaker localization.

-### Text-to-Speech (TTS) and Vocoders
-- Recipes for training TTS systems such as [Tacotron2](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LJSpeech) with LJSpeech.
-- Recipes for training Vocoders such as [HiFIGAN](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LJSpeech).

 ### Performance
 The recipes released with speechbrain implement speech processing systems with competitive or state-of-the-art performance.
 In the following, we report the best performance achieved on some popular benchmarks: